stefbez/the-book-club/README.md

 * A book shop linked to the review site
 * A chat feature so readers can discuss the books with each other after reading
+* Give the user the option to upload a picture of the book cover linked to a cloud source

 ## Technologies Used